 If you are outputting to a Hell Engraver, gamma curves are called Gradations.
 They can be created in the Gamma Editor, and are selected on the Gradation page of the Gravure Parameters window.

 Each press can be different.
 Each substrate can be different.
 Each ink can be different.
-Use the Fingerprint Table in the Gamma Ediitor.
+Use the Fingerprint Table in the Gamma Ediitor to produce Gamma curves for unique situations.
+See the Collage on-line help for information.

 Polishing the cylinder before engraving can leave marks behind.
 Add Densimetric Smoothing to reduce these marks.
 Densimetric Smoothing is available on the Position Parameters window.

-Collage provides two ways to check the job before committing to copper: the Soft-Proof display on-screen and the Hard Proof printed to your networked large format printer.
+Collage includes two ways to check the job before committing to copper: the Soft-Proof display on-screen and the Hard Proof printed to your networked large format printer.
+You can also use the Collage Job Viewer (optional) to send a digital copy of the job to your customer for their online proofing.

 OHIO Gravure Technologies in Dayton, Ohio USA designs and manufactures advanced equipment for the global gravure printing market.
 The Engineering, Software Development, and Manufacturing groups work to provide innovative solutions to improve quality and productivity, such as the award-winning Hybrid Engraving System.
 Our engineering specialty since 1980 is our sub-micron accurate cutting system (Vision engrave head).
 We provide installation and support for our electromechanical engravers and the prepress layout software Collage for gravure printing.